-Whether you know how to bake cookies, or you are just learning, today I’m going to go over how to make the best cookie possible.
+Whether you know how to make cookies or you are just learning, today I'm going to go over how to make the best cookie possible.
 I learned to make the perfect chocolate chip cookies far before graduation from the Culinary Institute of America as a professional chef.

-I’m about to share with you some of the most important things you need to know about how to make cookies.
-Making a great batch of cookies isn’t rocket science, it just takes a little practice.
+I'm about to share with you some of the most important things you need to know about how to make cookies.
+Making a great batch of this classic treat isn't rocket science, it just takes a little practice.
 Throw on an apron and join me!

 How I learned

-The easy recipe is not only delicious and easy but uses the basic skills you need to make the best cookies.
+The easy cookie recipe is not only delicious and easy but uses the basic skills you need to make the best cookies.
 Making this basic chocolate chip cookie is sort of like taking Cookies 101.
-By carefully following the directions you will learn the right way to make cookies.
+By carefully following the directions, you will learn the right way to make cookies.